liamstatham/100-days-of-code/log.md

   - Continuing through the data analysis lessons on FCC
   - Made a start on the python certification on FCC
       - using the projects to work on

+### Day 26: Jan 26, Tuesday

+**Today's Progress**:
+  - Working on Arithmetic arranger project for FCC cert
+  - more list learning, very interesting.
+Should separate the sums before adding to a list...